 Are you aware of how you perceive others or how others perceive you?

 About 10 years ago, there was a plumbing supplies store that I occasionally visited when I needed an item or two.
-The owner of the store was usually the only one there but he wasn’t the ideal person to be dealing with and I say this for several reasons.
+The owner of the store was usually the only one there but he wasn’t the ideal person to be dealing with and I say this for two main reasons.
 The first is that he had a habit of speaking very aggressively towards his customers, including me.
 In fact, I have had other neighbors who complained about his tone and stopped buying from him as a result.
 Secondly, he used plumbing terminology that I sometimes couldn’t grasp, and eventually, I had to tell him that I am not a plumber and if he could repeat what he said in simpler terms.
 At the time, even though I knew that I could have given him some feedback on his approach, he didn’t seem to be the type of person who could take criticism.
 However, I could have been wrong about that.
 I never tried, so at that point, the idea that he may not be able to take negative feedback was just an assumption based on his aggressiveness.
 It was also the nature of my personality back then to avoid conflict, so I felt that I was better off avoiding it and getting my plumbing supplies elsewhere, which is what I did.

 After about three years, I decided to give him another try, not only because his store was always well-stocked but the location was very convenient.
 The experience this time was somewhat different, but not because he had changed (In fact, he was exactly the same).
 I was now more knowledgeable about plumbing terminology because of the series of plumbing “adventures” I handled myself at home over the years.
 I had also become more self-aware of my own shortcomings as a communicator.
 I had my own bias against “aggressive” people as well, which caused me to avoid interactions based on my expectations of what those interactions might look like.
 It was my own mental shortcut, an assumption.
 So, what was unconscious before had become conscious and this made change possible.